aaronkyle/concept/README.md

  * version / revision control (incl. for large file systems)

-## Target Features
+## target deatures

-## Data Management & Administration
+### data Management & administration

  * Users should be allowed to create their own project pages
  * Users should be able to request editorial permissions to existing project pages
  * Users should be able to choose whether to work from an existing data repository, or to create a new one
  * Users should be able to import their own data to the server

-## Data Presentation
+### data presentation

  * Each dataset should have a single, master style sheet (with QGIS connected to to edit GIS style sheets)
  * Users should be able to select which data views / mapping layers they would like to present in a web page
  * User should be able to present multiple map views within a single web page
  * Each map embedded within a web page should be able to allow for some amount of user interaction (toggling on and off layers, changing the base layer, etc.)

-## (Scientific) Web Publication
+### (scientific) web publication

 ** Web (and PDF) publication platform intended to allow multiple authors to contribute textual, mathematical, and computational analysis to investigating in complex social and environmental phenomenon.**